-Our slip and fall lawyers in Macon are committed to filing a claim before the statute of limitations expires.
+Our Macon slip and fall lawyers are committed to filing a claim before the statute of limitations expires.
 However, you should contact us as soon as possible after your injury.
 It takes time to investigate and build a case.
 Contacting us sooner gives us more time to help ensure we can comply with the statute of limitations.

 Fill out a Free Case Evaluation form right now.